Skip to main content

 Trial-level early stopping aims to monitor the results of expensive evaluations with timeseries-like data and terminate those that are unlikely to produce promising results prior to completing that evaluation.
 This reduces computational waste, and enables the same amount of resources to explore more configurations.
 Early stopping is useful for expensive to evaluate problems where stepwise information is available on the way to the final measurement.

-Like the ask-tell tutorial we'll be minimizing the Hartmann6 function, but this time we've modified it to incorporate a new parameter tt which allows the function to produce timeseries-like data where the value returned is closer and closer to Hartmann6's true value as tt increases.
+Like the Getting Started tutorial we'll be minimizing the Hartmann6 function, but this time we've modified it to incorporate a new parameter tt which allows the function to produce timeseries-like data where the value returned is closer and closer to Hartmann6's true value as tt increases.
 At t=100t = 100 the function will simply return Hartmann6's unaltered value.

 f(x,t)=hartmann6(x)log2(t/100) f(x, t) = hartmann6(x) - log_2(t/100)